First Time Buying a Skateboard?

 This way, you know exactly what you’re buying, and can gain knowledge before jumping in headfirst learning the lingo (there’s plenty to go around) that comes along with skateboarding.

 Chances are you’re a parent just like me and feeling a little overwhelmed having to make this purchase, not even sure where to start.
 Let’s start by going over the anatomy of the skateboard, and I promise by the end of this article, you’ll feel extremely comfortable with the purchase you’re considering.
+After you’re done learning about the best brands of trucks, wheels, grip tap, and board types, you’ll feel very comfortable purchasing a beginner timesavers skateboard bundle with board, pads, and helmet for your child!

 The most important part of the setup, the deck.
 The skateboard deck is simply the seven to nine plies of Canadian Maple Wood that are the actual board.
 Decks come in plenty of lengths and widths.